 As alumni, we have worked on fundraising for Princeton University for over 10 years but in late 2022 developed an interest in how we could complement Princeton's efforts to educate people out of poverty.
 Research led us to understand that the front line in the war against poverty from an educational standpoint was at the community college level.
 We were shocked to learn that the graduation rate for students hovers around 35%, and that food insecurity was a major barrier even for students who have tuition covered.
 This led us to initiate the Future Alumni Support Team (FAST) initiative in conjunction with the American Association of Community Colleges to raise funds to address this issue.

-Last Giving Tuesday (December 2024), we ran a test campaign and raised $47,000 for 39 participating community colleges from different parts of the country.
+On Giving Tuesday (December 2024), we ran a test campaign and raised $47,000 for 39 participating community colleges from different parts of the country.
 We created a website where donors could choose from a wide range of institutions according to their preferences, and all donor recruitment was done via social media.
-The results as well as the college sites can be seen here.

 FAST is in discussions with college leaders in several states to organize fundraising campaigns for their students' basic needs.
 At the same time, we are growing our network of supporters and social media influencers.